Shubhamsingh2405/Portfolio/README.md

 npm run preview     # (Optional) Preview the production build locally
 ```

-This generates a static production build in the `dist/` folder, ready to be deployed to GitHub Pages (or any other static host).
+This generates a static production build in the `dist/` folder.
+The Vite config now reads the `DEPLOY_BASE` environment variable:

+- Default (`DEPLOY_BASE` unset) → `/` (perfect for Netlify, Vercel, etc.)
+- GitHub Pages workflow sets `DEPLOY_BASE=/Portfolio/` during the build so assets load correctly from the subpath.

 ---